 Protruding from the eastern face of the lighthouse, towards Revillagigedo Channel, was a Daboll trumpet, which served as the station’s fog signal.
 A pair of galvanized-iron oil houses were placed forty-feet west of the lighthouse, while two one-and-a-half story frame dwellings were built an additional sixty feet farther west.
 A boathouse and boat launch were also provided to facilitate access to the station.
 As the customs house was relocated to Ketchikan in 1900, the keepers and their families had the island practically to themselves.

-The crew had enough free time to try out some interesting chemistry experiments according to Bruce.
+The crew in 1964 had enough free time to try out some interesting chemistry experiments according to Bruce.
 “One time our guys (I didn't drink, so I wasn’t in on it) had a big jar, I think it was a water bottle from a water cooler, filled up with something they were fermenting down in the basement, and it pretty well stunk up the whole house.
 Then we got a radio message that a boat was coming down from Base Ketchikan due in about 20 - 30 minutes, with an officer on board coming to see us for some reason.
 It was really funny seeing the panic in our officer in charge as he had to get the home brew out of the house, back into the woods, and then try to air out the house.
 He did his best to get the visiting officer to go to the tower, rather than to the house.”

-All the pranks, practical jokes, and experiments carried out by the Coast Guardsmen came to an end when Mary Island Lighthouse was automated and personnel were removed in 1969.
-On April 15, Rich Millsapps captained a Coast Guard 40-footer out to Mary Island.
+All the pranks, practical jokes, and experiments carried out by the coastguardsmen came to an end when Mary Island Lighthouse was automated and personnel were removed in 1969.
+On April 15, Rich Millsapps captained a Coast Guard forty-footer out to Mary Island.
 On board was a reporter from the Ketchikan Daily News whose assignment was to document the decommissioning of the lighthouse.
-In a brief yet formal ceremony on that overcast and rainy day, two member of the last four-man crew lowered the station’s colors for the final time, and Captain Richard H. Hagadorn, Ketchikan Base Commander, presented the flag to B.H.
-Lervick whose father was a civilian keeper of the lighthouse in 1927 before care of the light was transferred to the Coast Guard.
+In a brief yet formal ceremony on that overcast and rainy day, two members of the last four-man crew lowered the station’s colors for the final time, and Captain Richard H. Hagadorn, Ketchikan Base Commander, presented the flag to B.H.
+Lervick whose father was a civilian keeper of the lighthouse from 1923 to 1927, before care of the light was transferred to the Coast Guard.
 In 1970, the remaining dwelling was relocated from Mary Island to Ketchikan, where it is used as a private residence.

-In 2005, the Fresnel Lens from the Mary Island Lighthouse was on display as part of a shipwreck exhibit at the Juneau-Douglas Museum.
+In 2005, the Fresnel Lens from Mary Island Lighthouse was on display as part of a shipwreck exhibit at the Juneau-Douglas Museum.
 While the lens appears to be in great condition, the lighthouse on Mary Island is showing signs of neglect.
 The lack of outbuildings and difficulty of landing at Mary Island, coupled with its remoteness, are all obstacles that must be overcome by anyone who decides to inherit the lighthouse.
 Hopefully, an ambitious individual or organization will step forward and keep the lighthouse proudly standing watch over the southern entrance to Ketchikan, Alaska’s first city.